Update: October 8, 2021

 Chelsea was denied veterinary care for her severely injured eye, which protruded from its socket.
 The breeder shrugged her condition off, claiming that there was “nothing wrong” with the obviously misshapen, discolored eye.

-In October 2020, the U.S. Department of Agriculture (USDA) cited MCR—as it has done over 100 times since 2013—for failing to provide two chinchillas who had an eye discharge with adequate veterinary care, but this warning wasn’t enough to inspire the breeder to get the animals help.
-Almost six weeks later, their eyes were sealed shut.
+In October 2020, the USDA cited MCR for failing to provide two chinchillas who had an eye discharge with adequate veterinary care, but this warning wasn’t enough to inspire the breeder to get the animals help.
+Almost six weeks later, their eyes were sealed shut with crusty discharge.

 Chelsea was also deprived of veterinary care for her severely injured and/or diseased left eye, which swelled and protruded from its socket.